 Where to go next?

-Sorrento is another must-visit sight not far from Naples, where you’ll be able to stroll through the stunning streets of Piazza Tasso & Old Town or escape into the natural abyss of Il Vallone dei Mulino.
+You’ll find plenty of fun things to do in Sorrento too, another must-visit sight not far from Naples.
+Stroll through the stunning streets of Piazza Tasso & Old Town or escape into the natural abyss of Vallone dei Mulini.

 Explore more while visiting Naples, and consider checking out the many multi-day trips offered to surrounding cities and towns worth seeing while you’re visiting.